|Course Length:||3 Years Full-Time, 6 Years Part-Time|

 Changes may be necessary to comply with the requirements of accrediting bodies, revisions to subject benchmarks statements, to keep courses updated and contemporary, or as a result of student feedback.
 We reserve the right to make variations if we consider such action to be necessary or in the best interests of students.

-128 UCAS Tariff points on the new UCAS Tariff, preferably to include Dance or a related subject.
+128 UCAS Tariff points, preferably to include Dance or a related subject.

 Relevant experience will be taken into account and all offers are made on the basis of an audition workshop.